isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-dogs/index.md

 Borax is a chemical compound that can be found at many grocery stores.
 But the real question is how much borax can a small dog eat before being dangerous?
 Well, for every pound (half a kilogram) of body weight, dogs are only able to tolerate about 0.
 25 grams (0.
 06 ounces) of borax before it is too much for them and can cause serious health problems such as vomiting or diarrhea.

-- Borax is an irritant, so if your dog consumes any borax, they will likely experience some type of irritation in their mouth or stomach. **Oral ingestion of b** **orax**, either as a pesticide or as a cleaner, has been linked to many disorders in dogs including seizures, [kidney failure](https://pets.webmd. com/dogs/kidney-problems-in-dogs), or death when ingested.
+- Borax is an irritant, so if your dog consumes any borax, they will likely experience some type of irritation in their mouth or stomach. **Oral ingestion of b** **orax**, either as a pesticide or as a cleaner, has been linked to many disorders in dogs including seizures, [kidney failure](https://pets.webmd.com/dogs/kidney-problems-in-dogs),or death when ingested.

 - When you mix Borax ingredients with others that are also unsafe for your dog, the health consequences can be even worse.